 ENROLLMENT LEVEL (FULL-TIME/HALF-TIME) and CLASS ATTENDANCE have a direct affect on grant and scholarship awards.
-In turn, the enrollment level and class attendance will direct affect on grant and scholarship awards.
 In turn, the enrollment level and class attendance will have an effect on the refund amount.
 Class withdrawals affect enrollment level and refunds.